 La Turbie boasts an impressive monument erected by Roman emperor Augustus in 6 B.C., the Trophée des Alps (Trophy of the Alps).
 Still partially intact today, it was created to celebrate the subjugation of the French Alpine tribes by the Roman armies.
 The nearby Musée du Trophée d’Auguste, cours Albert-1er de Monaco (tel.
 04-93-41-20-84), is an interactive mini-museum containing finds from digs nearby, a historical 3D film, and details about the monument’s restoration.
-Both the ruins and the museum are open Tuesday to Sunday mid-May to mid-September 9:30am to 1pm and 2:30 to 6:30pm, and mid-September to mid-May 10am to 1:30pm and 2:30 to 5pm.
+Both the ruins and the museum are open daily May to August 10am to 6pm, and September to April 10am to 1pm and 2 to 5pm.
 Admission to both sites is 6€ adults and free for children 17 and under.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.